-I designed Stitchers Templates Set 1 as the first set I designed for hand embroiderers and Crazy quilters – hence the name.
+Stitchers Templates Set 1 are the first set I designed for hand embroiderers and Crazy quilters – hence the name.
 And I created them to be as versatile as possible.
 You can make hundreds of different patterns with them to embroider on your crazy quilting projects.
-There are four in each set.
+I include four in each set.
 You will find them easy to use, and totally clear to help you position them on your work and they are nice and compact to fit in your sewing box.
 We laser cut them to precision in our own studio workshop to ensure the highest quality.

 I wrote an ebook and drafted out lots of patterns using stitchers templates set 1 to spark your imagination.
 You will receive the link to your ebook in your PayPal email when you purchase the templates.
 The ebook is specific to the particular template set.

 Please note all prices are in US dollars

 Delivery time: We make all our products in Australia, which is also where we ship from.
 So please allow 3-6 weeks for delivery.

 Please note: Import duties or local taxes for your country are not included.
 These remain your responsibility.
 Please check with your local customs office to determine if there will be any additional costs.

 I’m a stitcher who loves crazy quilting, so I designed these templates with other hand embroiderers in mind.
 Stitchers Templates Set 1 was the first set I designed for hand embroiderers and Crazy quilters – hence the name.
 And I created them to be as versatile as possible.
 You can create hundreds of different patterns with them to embroider on your crazy quilting projects.
 They are easy to use, and totally clear to help you position them easily and they are nice and compact to fit in your sewing box.
 And to ensure the highest quality, the templates are made in Australia.